jorendorff/git-ignorance/ignorance.md

         both modified:   hi.txt

     no changes added to commit (use "git add" and/or "git commit -a")

+(Or if you're hardcore, you can type `git ls-files --stage` and look for entries showing stage numbers other than 0.)

 After you fix the conflicts and do `git add hi.txt`, you'll see: